A Possibility Becomes Reality: Integrating The Raiser’s Edge and Salesforce

 Today, there’s another shift we’re noticing that we’re particularly excited about, one that brings the best of these prior evolutions together: Solution vendors across the sector are embracing the idea of integrating systems in unprecedented ways, which means that nonprofits can more effectively utilize the combination of tools that best suits their needs.
 And we think that’s fantastic.

-Recently, Blackbaud hosted a webinar series focused on the ways that organizations using The Raiser’s Edge might benefit from using Salesforce and integrating data between the two systems.
+Recently, Blackbaud hosted a webinar series focused on the ways that organizations using The Raiser’s Edge might benefit from Salesforce data integration to combine data between the two systems.
 This has been posed before as a concept, an idea, or a beautiful dream that never quite looked the same in real life as it does in the imagination.
 The difficulties of integration definitely drove interest in a single do-all solution for a long time.
 But that didn’t really pan out so well either – no solution has been able to meet all needs.

 Real Integration Is Actually Possible